ahmedalaahagag/tiny-framework/README.md

 # Run the this command "php -S localhost:8080 -t public/", or change it according to your configuration
 php -S localhost:8080 -t public/

-# Create a database according to the config file
+# Create a database according to the config file or
+import the given demo user table user.sql in database folder
 ```

 ## Features